wedecor/enquiryApp/README.md

 A comprehensive Flutter application for managing customer enquiries in the event decoration business.
 Built with clean architecture principles, Firebase backend, and role-based access control.

+## 📱 PWA Notes

+Asset caching is handled by Flutter's generated service worker (`flutter_service_worker.js`).
+The `firebase-messaging-sw.js` handles only FCM background messages and does not include caching logic to avoid conflicts.

 ## 📋 Overview

 We Decor Enquiries is a modern, scalable Flutter application designed to streamline the enquiry management process for event decoration businesses.
 The application provides a complete solution for tracking customer enquiries from initial contact to completion, with role-based access for administrators and staff members.